Chapter 1 : All Our Yesterdays

 “This isn’t a world to bring children into, Sirius.”

-They are outnumbered.
-There is a dull ringing in her head; it is a deafness that will not go away.
+There is a dull ringing in her head.
+It is a deafness that will not go away.
 It all slows down as she whips around and raises her wand.
 The air is thick with spells, painting rainbows in the air.
 It is poetic beauty at its best.

 She sees the others fall around her before she feels her own weightlessness.
 The bones splinter in her legs, each sharp crack racking through her body.
 The asphalt is rough against her cheek, slippery with blood.

 “So you got yourself a boyfriend, did you?”

 His voice is slightly hard at the edges but she can handle this.
 He's here.

 She straightens her skirt.
 “That’s really none of your business, Sirius.”

 He looks at her, smirks bitterly.
 “I suppose he was good enough for ya.”

 “Stop being an arse, Sirius,” she sighs and tugs a strand of hair behind her ear.
 They are silent for a while.